This pivotal chapter carries readers down the road to Joppa, where a long-building confrontation unveils Jonah’s fears and motivation.

 Elijah is the easy one to place, his life predating Jeroboam II by several generations.
 The other two allow some interpretation.

 Although Benjamin objects to Amos as having lived “a long time ago,” his view reflects a young man’s frequent disregard of all events predating his birth or awareness.
-Historians generally date Amos’ active years around 760 to 755 BC, which would fall during the estimated middle years of Jeroboam II’s reign.
+Historians generally date Amos’ active years around 760 to 755 BC, which would fall during Jeroboam II’s reign.
 In the novel, that would predate or overlap Benjamin’s infancy.

-Events in the Book of Isaiah lead some historians to place its writing between 740 to 680 BC.
+Events in the Book of Isaiah lead some historians to place his ministry between 740 to 700 BC, or even 680 BC.
 In The Prophet and the Dove, Jonah refers to Isaiah as a young man in Solomon’s Temple, one gifted with holy insight.
-As this prophet’s namesake book shares events and visions Isaiah experienced, the estimated timelines align fairly well with the novel.
+As this prophet’s namesake book shares events and visions Isaiah experienced, the estimated timelines align with the novel.

 Our Biblical explanations get a bit more complicated concerning Jonah’s cited prophesies.
 While Assyrian predictions in the Book of Isaiah primarily involve the invasion of Judah, it is no great stretch to suggest that prophet foresaw the fall of Israel, which historians date around 721 BC – roughly two decades after events in The Prophet and the Dove.
 The Book of Amos, on the other hand, predicts the destruction of Israel, though it does not specify Assyria as the culprit.